-ThreatSim can operate as a standalone assessment tool or can be paired with our interactive training modules to deliver a comprehensive education program.
-With our Anti-Phishing Training Suite, you can utilize our unique Auto-Enrollment feature to automatically assign follow-up training to any user who clicks on a mock phishing email.
+ThreatSim Phishing Simulations can be used as standalone assessments or can be paired with our interactive training modules to deliver a more comprehensive cybersecurity education program.
+With our Anti-Phishing Training Suite, you can utilize our unique Auto-Enrollment feature to automatically assign follow-up training to any user who clicks on a simulated phishing email.

-- Provides a variety of customizable email templates that address three key testing factors: attachments, embedded links, and requests for personal data, and attachment downloads (.pdf, .doc, .docx, .xlsx, and .html).
+Our variety of templates address three key testing factors: embedded links, requests for personal data, and attachment downloads (.pdf, .doc, .docx, .xlsx, and .html).

-- Includes our PhishAlarm® one-click email reporting button.
-This email client add-in allows employees to report suspected phishing messages to your security and incident response teams with a single mouse click, and supports our PhishAlarm Analyzer anti-phishing email analysis tool, which utilizes machine learning to prioritize emails reported via PhishAlarm and enables faster remediation of the most dangerous threats on your network.Learn More
+Includes our PhishAlarm® one-click email reporting tool.
+This email client add-in allows employees to report suspicious messages to your security and incident response teams with a single mouse click, and supports our PhishAlarm Analyzer anti-phishing email analysis tool, which utilizes machine learning to prioritize emails reported via PhishAlarm and enables faster remediation of the most dangerous threats on your network.Learn More

-- Offers a Random Scheduling option, which spreads out the distribution of emails to minimize the impact to your email servers and IT helpdesk.
-This function also reduces the chances that employees will figure out — and discuss — the mock attacks, which helps to preserve the integrity of your phishing data.
+This option spreads out the distribution of emails to minimize the impact to your email servers and IT helpdesk.
+This function also reduces the chances that employees will figure out — and discuss — the mock attacks, which helps to preserve the integrity of your assessment data.

 ThreatSim gives you the option to use multiple simulated attack templates in a single assessment campaign.
 This further reduces the likelihood that end users will identify the mock attack; when combined with our Random Scheduling feature, this approach provides the purest test of end-user susceptibility to a phishing attack.

 ThreatSim provides extensive analytics and reporting about employee responses to various attack scenarios.
 You’ll also know whether employees fell for an attack through a mobile phone, a tablet, or a computer; the browsers they were using; and their locations when they fell for the attack.Learn More